|

 Boulder:

-give her power and special abilities!
+give Ariel power and special abilities!
 I don't

 know if that's the best message to be sending